Universidad Francisco Marroquín: Traditions and landmarks

 Following Manuel Ayau, in 1972, the first class of students that entered to the university presented a pair of bronzed shoes to the founding rector, Ayau, as a joke.
 Since then the shoes are kept at the rector's office; as a way to remember to follow Ayau's steps and those of the founders of the university on the road to freedom.

 Honoring the champions of freedom, it has awarded honoris causa doctorates to scientists, intellectuals, businessmen, artists and others who have contributed to the sciences, the arts, the world of business and the cause of freedom.
 Four Nobel Prize winners have accepted an honorary degree awarded by the university: Friedrich Hayek; Milton Friedman, James M. Buchanan, and Vernon L. Smith.

 At the House of Freedom, the library is named after Ludwig von Mises; there are the Friedrich A. Hayek Auditorium and the Milton Friedman Auditorium.
 The department in charge of the courses of Social Philosophy and Economic Process is named after Henry Hazlitt.
 There is a Freedom Plaza and a terrace named after Rose Friedman.

 Mises's birthday, September 29, is celebrated by Professor Joseph Keckeissen's students with a Viennese party by the second semester of every year.
 It includes theatrical presentations, singing and dancing.
 Keckeissen attended Mises's Seminar in New York City and he began the theatrical tradition in the 1980s with the Guttenberg Society.

 Commencement ceremony – On May and November, UFM celebrates commencement ceremonies.
 During these the graduating students receive their titles and diplomas.
 On that occasion the Board of Directors award the honoris causa doctorates.

 Honor graduates ceremony – The night before the commencement ceremony, at UFM, they celebrate a ceremony and a cocktail party in praise of those students which graduate with honors, and to celebrate excellence (in Spanish).
 The honors awarded are cum laude, for those who obtained grades between 85 and 90: magna cum laude, for those who obtained grades between 91 and 94; and summa cum laude, for those who accumulated an average between 95 and 100.

-Inaugural Lesson – The Inaugural Lesson enjoys a long academic tradition.
-At Universidad Francisco Marroquín it is a Commencement ceremony and an opportunity to get together the faculty and the students around the philosophy of freedom presented by a local or visiting professor.
+Inaugural Lesson – The Inaugural Lesson is an academic tradition at Universidad Francisco Marroquín where a local or visiting professor gives a lecture on philosophy.
 The first Inaugural Lesson, at UFM, was presented by vicerector emeritus Rigoberto Juárez-Paz, and it was about Plato's Academy.